 Child Tax Credit

-Yes, you can claim the child tax credit for a child with an ITIN (individual tax identification number) if you otherwise qualify.
+Yes, you can claim the child tax credit for a child with an ITIN if you otherwise qualify.

-- Refer to "Child tax credits" in the index to the Instructions for Form 1040 or Instructions for Form 1040A for an explanation of who qualifies for the child tax credit, and how to calculate it.
+- Search "Child tax credits" in the index to the Instructions for Form 1040 or Instructions for Form 1040A for an explanation of who qualifies for the child tax credit and how to calculate it.

-- Additionally, the child must not have attained the age of 17-years by the end of the tax year and be either a citizen, national, or resident of the United States.
+- Additionally, the child must not have attained age 17 by the end of the tax year and be either a citizen, national or resident of the United States.